hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 `us-central1`.

 Container (aka Docker) images are a form of data.
-In Google Cloud Platform, we recommend storing your images in a multi-regional artifact registry, which, at time of writing, despite being "multi-regional", does not incur network charges in the manner described above.
+In Google Cloud Platform, we recommend storing your images in a multi-regional artifact registry, which at time of writing, despite being "multi-regional", does not incur network charges in the manner described above.